-Metformin is used control blood glucose (sugar) in people with Type 2 diabetes mellitus, especially in those who are overweight.
+Terry White Chemists Metformin XR Tablets is used to control blood glucose (sugar) in people with Type 2 diabetes mellitus, especially in those who are overweight.
 It is used when diet and exercise are not enough to control high levels of blood glucose.

 Metformin XR can be used alone, or in combination with other medicines for treating diabetes.

 Metformin belongs to a group of medicines called biguanides.
 It lowers high blood glucose levels by:

 - improving your body's sensitivity to insulin and restoring the way it normally uses glucose